History of the European Cup and UEFA Champions League: 2003 and 2004 – All-Italian final and Porto's second title

-2005 to 2008 – Liverpool's Miracle in Istanbul, Barcelona, Milan and Manchester United
+2005 to 2008 – Liverpool's Miracle in Istanbul, Barcelona, AC Milan and Manchester United

 There was a similar surprise in 2005.
 This time, it involved two of Europe's most successful clubs, with six-time European champions Milan facing four-time winners Liverpool in one of the most dramatic finals in the competition's history.
-Milan broke through after just 52 seconds with Maldini striking the fastest goal in European Cup Final history.
+Milan broke through after just 52 seconds with Maldini striking the fastest goal in European Cup final history.
 The Italians took control of the game, Andriy Shevchenko fed Hernán Crespo five minutes before half-time to make it 2–0, only for Crespo to add another two minutes later after a defence-splitting pass from Kaká.
 With just under ten minutes of the second half played, captain Steven Gerrard scored with a header to begin the comeback.
 Vladimír Šmicer's long-range drive made it 3–2 just two minutes later and, on the hour mark, Spanish midfielder Xabi Alonso completed the comeback by converting the rebound from his saved penalty kick to make it 3–3.
 Liverpool's three goals came in the space of only six minutes.
 Milan almost won it at the end of extra time when Shevchenko was twice denied in quick succession by Jerzy Dudek.
 That proved crucial as they moved on to a penalty shoot-out where Liverpool triumphed 3–2 and captured their fifth European Cup victory and as five-time winners earned the honour of keeping the trophy.

 After three years of dominance by La Liga from 2000 to 2002, Spain teams were not as successful during 2003–2005 as they only had semi-finalists Real Madrid in 2003 and Deportivo de La Coruña in 2004.
 In 2006, they made a triumphant return with Barcelona and Villarreal in the semi-finals.
 The semi-finalists were Villarreal, Arsenal, Milan, and Barcelona.
 Arsenal succeeded in holding off Villarreal (including a Jens Lehmann save of a late penalty from Juan Román Riquelme) to a 0–0 draw which put them through to final.
 Barcelona played Milan in the other semi-final, and held on to the 1–0 advantage of the first leg to qualify for the final.
 In the final, held on 17 May at the Stade de France, Lehmann became the first player ever to be sent off in a European Cup/Champions League final after fouling Samuel Eto'o just outside the penalty area.
 Arsenal took the lead from a Sol Campbell header in the 37th minute and held it for most of the second half, with substitute keeper Manuel Almunia tipping away a shot by Eto'o.
 Eto'o equalised off a probing feed from substitute Henrik Larsson in the 76th minute.
 Five minutes later, another Larsson ball found Juliano Belletti, who put the second goal through the legs of Almunia to give Barça their final 2–1 margin.